 Q: WHAT IS THE Personal Essay UNIT?

-A: The Personal Essay Unit is a six-week program for juniors and seniors at the beginning of the year which uses the college application process as a framework for teaching practical reading and writing skills.
+A: The Personal Essay Unit is a program for GWCS seniors taught at the beginning of the year which uses the college application process as a framework for teaching practical reading and writing skills.
 It is an English credit, and seniors who are not planning on applying to college can still benefit from taking it.
 During this unit, students explore the art of the personal essay, with particular emphasis on good pre-writing practices and the development of a unique voice through effective use of vocabulary, grammar, and idiom.
 For the seniors, this unit culminates in the Essay Writing Retreat at Lake Anna, during which students will write and complete an authentic, positive personal essay suitable for use for their college applications.

 Q: I WOULD LIKE TO KNOW IF MY CHILD REQUESTED RECOMMENDATIONS FROM TEACHERS AND COUNSELORS.
 HOW CAN I FIND THIS INFORMATION?